BHRA2004/Global-Temperature-Analysis/README.md

-Data are included from the GISS Surface Temperature (GISTEMP) analysis and the global component of Climate at a Glance (GCAG).The GISTEMP data are available from 1880 to the present.
+Data are included from the GISS Surface Temperature (GISTEMP) analysis at a glance.
+The GISTEMP data are available from 1880 to the present.